kori/gone/README.md

 # gone
-gone is a command line interface for all your favorite services.
+gone is a concurrent file uploader that supports multiple services.

+# misc:
+Credits to [nyanpasu](https://github.com/nyanpasu) for the original upload function.